-The Kings Water Alliance Management Zone includes the Kings

-Groundwater Subbasin, the Tulare Lake Groundwater Subbasin, and smaller areas of other neighboring groundwater subbasins (Figure ES-1).
-Due to differences in nitrate groundwater conditions within the subbasins of the Central Valley, the State Water Board assigned priorities based on the urgency of addressing nitrate problems in each groundwater subbasin.
-The Kings Subbasin and five other subbasins were deemed the highest priority, Priority 1, which means that their compliance with the Nitrate Control Program is on a fast-track compared to the Tulare Lake Subbasin (and seven other subbasins), which was deemed a Priority 2 basin.
+The KWA Management Zone includes the Kings Groundwater Subbasin, the Tulare Lake Groundwater Subbasin, a portion of the Kaweah Groundwater Subbasin, and smaller areas of other neighboring groundwater subbasins (Figure ES-1).
+Due to differences in nitrate groundwater conditions within the subbasins of the Central Valley, the CVWB assigned priorities based on the urgency of addressing nitrate problems in each groundwater subbasin.
+The Kings and Kaweah Subbasins and four other subbasins were deemed the highest priority, Priority 1, which means that their compliance with the Nitrate Control Program is on a fasttrack compared to the Tulare Lake Subbasin (and seven other subbasins), which was deemed a Priority 2 basin.